Futures dip as focus turns to retail earnings

-Shares of Discovery Inc (DISCA.O) jumped 12.5% in premarket trading after news reports said U.S. telecoms giant AT&T Inc (T.N) is nearing a deal to combine its media assets, including CNN and HBO, with the company.
-AT&T shares gained 3.1%. read more
+Shares of Discovery Inc jumped 12.5% in premarket trading after news reports said U.S. telecoms giant AT&T Inc is nearing a deal to combine its media assets, including CNN and HBO, with the company.
+AT&T shares gained 3.1%.

 Wall Street’s main indexes rebounded on Thursday and Friday as investors picked up beaten-down stocks following a pullback earlier in the week on concerns around inflation and a possible tightening by the U.S. Federal Reserve.